wpswings/event-tickets-manager-for-woocommerce/README.md

 **6) Ticket Stock Management**: The WordPress events plugin i.e. Event Tickets Manager For WooCommerce uses the default stock management system to show customers the number of available tickets.
 The merchant can manage the stock of the tickets from the admin panel.
 You can also see how many event tickets are sold and track if you are running out of stock with the help of a WordPress event calendar.

-**7) Set Location For Events With Google Maps**: The Event Manager Plugin provides a high-level view of your offline events with event manager WordPress by showing the exact location of events to the user in the front end.
-The plugin is integrated with Google Maps that lets WooCommerce store owners show the live location of the events on the store.
+**7) Set Location For Events With Google Maps**: The Event Manager Plugin provides a high-level view of your offline events with Event Manager WordPress by showing the exact location of events to the user in the front end.
+The plugin is integrated with Google Maps and lets WooCommerce store owners show the live location of the events on the store.

 **8) Download Tickets As PDF**: The WooCommerce Event Tickets Manager allows the customer to download the tickets as PDFs for offline use.
 When customers buy event tickets for an event from your WooCommerce store they send an email with a pdf attachment of the ticket.
 The customers can also download the ticket from the **My Account tab.**